serkankose/formulas/README.md

 For some formulas it can raise exception, the user should set realistic values.

 ## the UI
-It's written in .Net Blazor WebAssembly in an afternoon so it's not quite basic, it just works, there are lots of room for improvement, such as:
+It's written in .Net Blazor WebAssembly in an afternoon so it's quite basic, it just works, there are lots of room for improvement, such as:

 - Better, more realistic sample parameters
 - Range of values with realistic boundaries